Prospective Lab Members

 The most important attributes of a successful PhD student are being highly self-motivated, persistent, and curious.
 I expect students to take ownership of their PhD research, choose projects they are excited about, and see those projects through to completion.
 Some specific technical background that I expect from students:

 - Mathematical maturity.
-I expect students to have – or build – a solid foundation in linear algebra, optimization, signal processing, basic probability & statistics, and basic algorithms & data structures.
+I expect students to have – or build – a solid foundation in linear algebra, optimization, signal processing, probability & statistics, and algorithms & data structures.
 Students should be comfortable reading (and ultimately writing) papers that involve equations and/or algorithm pseudocode.

 - Coding proficiency.
 I expect students to be comfortable building projects from scratch, as well as building on existing code.
 I expect most of our projects to use Python (including GPU and autodiff libraries like PyTorch, JAX, and CuPy), but if you are familiar with a lower-level language like CUDA or C++ that is a bonus.
-I expect students to have – or build – basic familiarity with version control (git) and ssh command-line tools (e.g. tmux).
+I expect students to have – or build – familiarity with version control (git) and ssh command-line tools (e.g. tmux).
 Lab members are expected to maintain version history on our lab GitHub page, and write code that is clean, modular, and well-documented to allow others (and our future selves) to build on our work.

 - Technical communication.
 I expect students to be able to clearly communicate what they did in their project and why it matters – both in technical writing and in formal and informal oral presentations.
 A good place to start when “pitching” a new project idea – to me, to a colleague, or in the introduction of your paper – is by answering the first few questions in the Heilmeier catechism.